Careem said it will begin testing a delivery capability for RoundMenu customers

 Careem said in June it would accelerate expansion plans after raising $500 million from investors, including German carmaker Daimler and Saudi Arabia’s Kingdom Holding.

-In July, it took a minority stake in an Egyptian start-up that connects commuters with private buses in Cairo.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In July, it took a minority stake in an Egyptian start-up that connects commuters with private buses in Cairo.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.